Welcome to My Practice • Gerry Clow, RCST®, BCPP

 Bowen Island, British Columbia • Bellingham, Washington

-As I begin my twenty-second year as a healing arts professional, I have a lot to be grateful for: My teachers, who have shared so honestly and creatively what they have learned in their years of practice…My fellow practitioners, who have awakened me to my own body’s expressions of health and who have shown me the many paths to wellness…and most of all my clients, from the ones who sat on my piano bench as they received spiritual healings in the early days, to the ones who now come to my studio on Bowen Island to receive Biodynamic Craniosacral and Polarity Therapy sessions.
+As I begin my twenty-third year as a healing arts professional, I have a lot to be grateful for: My teachers, who have shared so honestly and creatively what they have learned in their years of practice…My fellow practitioners, who have awakened me to my own body’s expressions of health and who have shown me the many paths to wellness…and most of all my clients, from the ones who sat on my piano bench as they received spiritual healings in the early days, to the ones who now come to my studio on Bowen Island to receive Biodynamic Craniosacral and Polarity Therapy sessions.

 And as I look back, I am able to see the pattern of my work, to see where my own expression of my training has been effective, as well as where it has not.
 This new posting (May 2019) marks the beginning of that new vision and makes it easier for you, the potential client, to make an informed choice on whether my work is what you are looking for.

 I’d like to begin with a question asked of me by a special friend of mine, Fred Olsen, a famous Japanese-trained potter living and working up at Pinyon Crest, California.
 “Gerry, why would I come to you for a session?” was his question.
 I paused, knowing that I was not going to give him a standard answer, as I watched his kiln stream a plume of fire into the night sky.
 I wanted to come up with an answer that would connect my work to Fred’s.
 “Fred, I treat the human body with the same reverence and wonder that you treat your pots,” was my answer.
 And this is a good lead-in to how my practice has developed at the present time.